kevinbdx35/scroll-animation/README.md

 # scroll-animation

-This is simple rotation menu design
+This is simple scroll animation

 ## Table of contents